-In response to the articles, I was asked several times to show how to deploy the serverless multi-region, active-active backend inside an Amazon VPC (Virtual Private Cloud).
+A question asked several times: how to deploy the serverless multi-region, active-active backend inside an Amazon VPC (Virtual Private Cloud)?
 I thought it would be great if I pushed our approach a bit further and enhance the solution to answer some of these questions.

 Since by default, resources within a VPC are not accessible from Lambda functions, we have to do a bit of extra work.

 To permit your Lambda function to access resources inside your VPC, we must provide additional VPC-specific information such as VPC subnet IDs and security group IDs.
 This information is used to set up an elastic network interface (ENI) that enables the Lambda function to connect to resources within the VPC.

 Note: For the sake of diversity, I will create everything from the Command Line Interface (CLI), but you can, of course, do everything from the console 🙂

 Level up your career in the cloud

 Looking to level up your cloud career?
 Get started with A Cloud Guru for free and see how our hands-on approach can help you master modern tech skills.

 Step #1 — Create our VPCs

 We, of course, first need to create our VPCs in every region where we want to deploy our backend.
 I will use the us-east-1 and us-west-2 regionsin this example.